mathesar-foundation/mathesar-wiki/docs/engineering/architecture/index.md

 ## Bird's Eye View

-The main goals of this architectural redesign are to improve the speed and reduce the complexity of the back end.
-Secondary goals are to improve the convenience of the API for the use case of our front end, and make it easier for users and contributors to identify which back end code supports a given front end feature.
+The main goals of this architectural redesign are to

+- improve the speed of the back end, and
+- reduce the complexity of the back end.

+Secondary goals are to

+- improve the convenience of the API for the use case of our front end, and
+- make it easier for users and contributors to identify which back end code supports a given front end feature.

 We plan to do this by:

 - Removing Django models representing User DB objects (e.g., tables), replacing them with functions that query and act on those DB objects directly.
 Insofar as we need to enrich the metadata about User DB objects with Mathesar-managed metadata, we'll do that after gathering the relevant info from the User DB.
 - Changing our API to use a JSON-RPC (2.0) spec.

 ## A Motivating Example: Getting the table info in a schema

-To get the table info in a schema,
+To get the table info in a schema using our current architecture,

 1. The front end calls the endpoint `GET /api/db/v0/tables/` using a query string parameter to filter results from that endpoint based on a schema (identified by a Django-assigned integer id).
 Internally, then the following happens: